medizininformatik-initiative/feasibility-deploy/feasibility-portal/README.md

 Please note that all user env variables (variables containing USER) should be changed and all password variables (variables containing PASSWORD or PW) should be set to secure passwords.

-To configure domain proxies, change the following environment variables in the file `/opt/feasibility-deploy/feasibility-portal/proxy/.env.default` according to the paragraph **Configurable environment variables** of this README:
+To configure domain proxies, change the hostnames in the following environment variables in the file `/opt/feasibility-deploy/feasibility-portal/proxy/.env.default` according to the domains you possess.

+The portal is configured by default to start the following services:

-- BACKEND_HOSTNAME
+- Backend
-- KEYCLOAK_HOSTNAME
+- Grahpical User Interface
-- GUI_HOSTNAME
+- Keycloak

 For more details on the environment variables see the paragraph **Configurable environment variables** of this README.